 Csikszentmihalyi says that the autotelic self possesses the ability to transmute challenging, dull, or even life-threatening situations into activities that bring about transformative states of being.
 There are no wasted experiences; they can utilise all life circumstances to their benefit.

 This does not mean we should accept undesirable conditions and yield to defeat and hopelessness.
-On the contrary, to the autotelic personality, the challenging experience is used to uncover unique and creative means to overcome the conditions.
+On the contrary, to the autotelic personality, the challenging experiences uncover unique and creative means to overcome the conditions.
 Autotelic individuals possess a high degree of resilience, accept the nature of current circumstances, and resolve to discover new solutions to problems.

-They don’t scramble to be noticed by their peers or the public, and they do not regard competition as the primary reason for engagement.
-Neither do they waste energy in ego defence, because their ego recedes into the background.
+They don’t scramble for notice or recognition, and they do not regard competition as the primary reason for engagement.
+Neither do they waste energy in ego defence because their ego recedes into the background.

 “The truth is that play seems to be one of the most advanced methods nature has invented to allow a complex brain to create itself.”